wizzi7/transport-company-manager/README.md

 * [To do list](#to-do-list)

 ## General-info
-This project is a three-layered web application that helps to manage transport company.
+This project is a three-layer web application that helps to manage transport company.
 There are two types of users - admin and driver.
 Admin's able to add, modify and delete every kind of data, but drivers can only modify some data about themselves and the rest is readonly.

 ## Technologies